victor-kotov-arcadia/easypost-objective-c/README.md

 ## Usage

 This library includes methods for asynchronous and synchronous access to EasyPost API.
-Below is an example of creating an address object and verifying it:
+Below is an example of creation an address object and verifying it:

 * Asynchronous: